bad6e/portfolios/students/bret_doucette/20160122-bret_doucette-m4.markdown

 **Description**

 Breakout was based on the Atari 2600 classic Breakout.
-For this project we used Webpack, JavaScript, Mocha, and Chai.
+For this project we used Webpack, JavaScript, Mocha, and Chai to build a game from scratch.

 The good: